Goldfish7718/library-api/README.md

 # Library management REST API.

-This repository contains the codebase for my **** personal portfolio website.
-I'm creating this small README to list the technologies I have used.
+This repository contains the codebase for **backend internship project**

 ## Technologies Used